Shubhashish-Chakraborty/im_learning_GO/questions/README.md

 <summary>
 3. Multiplication Table Printer
 </summary>
-Problem: Print the multiplication table for a given number up to 10, but skip the fifth iteration.
+Problem: Print the multiplication table for a given number up to 10.

 </details>